Sewing

 gothic lolita

-pictures and/or my project page about making it.
-If there's a fashion
+my project page about making it.

 11½ fashion doll clothes